Eyebrow Loss

 Hormone Therapy

-Hormone therapies are used to treat eyebrows that fall out for hormonal reasons.
+Hormone therapies are used to treat eyebrow loss caused by hormonal factors.

 Eyebrow Transplant